pmccavana/LinacCenter/README.md

 - **Stochastic Events:**
   - **Machine Breakdowns:** Models random, weekly breakdowns for each LINAC, interrupting a number of patients based on the breakdown duration.
   - **Scheduled Downtime:** Simulates a recurring, center-wide closure day (e.g., for maintenance or training) every 4 weeks, which interrupts all active treatments.
+  - **Dynamic Overtime:** Automatically activates overtime (2 extra hours/day) on LINACs one-by-one when the patient backlog exceeds a set threshold, and scales down when the backlog decreases.
 - **Detailed Metrics & Visualization:**
-  - A real-time plot shows the number of patients in the backlog vs. patients actively on treatment over the simulation period.
+  - A real-time plot shows the number of patients in the backlog, patients actively on treatment, and patients being treated in overtime slots.
-  - A summary report provides key performance indicators like total patients treated, final backlog size, maximum backlog reached, and average/maximum patient wait times.
+  - A summary report provides key performance indicators like total patients treated, backlog sizes, patient wait times, and detailed overtime statistics.

 ## Requirements